Columbus Apartment Market 2024 Now Ranks High As A Top Market for Fantastic Rent Growth Here In The States

 - Increased competition among landlords, limiting the ability to push rents higher.

 With persistently high interest rates limiting new construction, Columbus is expected to experience continued rent gains as supply tightens over the next 12 to 18 months.
-As a result, rent growth in Columbus may soon surpass pre-pandemic levels, particularly in high-demand suburban areas.
+Rents in Columbus look poised to exceed pre-pandemic levels soon, driven by growth in high-demand suburban areas.

 For investors, Columbus presents a stable rental market with sustained long-term demand, making it a resilient option in an evolving real estate landscape.